khaledrezgui/Orion-soen341projectW2024/README.md

 ```
 npm install jwt-decode
 ```
-You can run the react app, open the localhost shown in termin (http://localhost:3000/)
+You can run the react app, open the localhost shown in terminal (http://localhost:3000/)
 ```
 npm run start
 ```